Bonjour and welcome to recipe no. 8.

 Whip 100 ml of very cold heavy cream with 250 g of cold mascarpone and 1/2 tsp of vanilla powder, preferably using a stand mixer or electric beaters, until you get a firm whipped cream (be careful not to over-whip or it may curdle).

-Add the banana purée and sift 20 g of icing sugar on top.
+Add the banana purée and sift2 20 g of icing sugar on top.
 Whip for a few more seconds, just until everything is well combined.

-Chill for 1 hour before piping onto the cakes using a star or round piping tip.
+Chill for 1 hour before piping3 onto the cakes using a star or round piping tip.4

 Then, let the cream-topped cakes rest overnight in the fridge.